MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list-email-spoof-configure.md

 To create block entries for *spoofed senders*, see [this section](#create-block-entries-for-spoofed-senders) later in this article.

-Email from these blocked senders is marked as *phishing* and quarantined.
+Email from these blocked senders is marked as *high confidence phishing* and quarantined.

 > [!NOTE]
 > Currently, subdomains of the specified domain aren't blocked.
 For example, if you create a block entry for email from contoso.com, mail from marketing.contoso.com isn't also blocked.
 You need to create a separate block entry for marketing.contoso.com.